Towards Understanding, Analyzing, and Optimizing Agentic AI Execution: A CPU-Centric Perspective: Introduction

-Unlike monolithic LLMs that process tasks through single-pass inference, agentic AI \cite{shavit2023practices} frameworks \cite{schick2023toolformer, singh2025agentic} orchestrate multiple components including tool use, memory modules, and iterative reasoning loops to achieve superior performance.
-Recent benchmarks reveal that agentic frameworks such as ReAct \cite{yao2023react} achieve 27\% higher success rates on ALFWorld \cite{shridhar2020alfworld} tasks and 34\% improvement on WebShop \cite{yao2022webshop} compared to equivalent-sized monolithic models, while AutoGPT \cite{yang2023auto} and BabyAGI \cite{nakajimababyagi} demonstrate 2-3$\times$ better performance on long-horizon planning tasks despite using smaller base models.
+Agentic AI frameworks \cite{schick2023toolformer, singh2025agentic} orchestrate multiple components including tool use, memory modules, and iterative reasoning loops to achieve superior performance compared to monolithic LLMs.
+Recent benchmarks reveal that agentic frameworks such as ReAct \cite{yao2023react} achieve 34\% higher success rates on ALFWorld \cite{shridhar2020alfworld} tasks and 10\% improvement on WebShop \cite{yao2022webshop} compared to equivalent-sized monolithic models, while AutoGPT \cite{yang2023auto} and BabyAGI \cite{nakajimababyagi} demonstrate up to 3$\times$ better performance on long-horizon planning tasks despite using smaller base models.
 The performance advantages are particularly pronounced for domains requiring external knowledge integration and iterative refinement.
-For example, WebGPT \cite{nakano2021webgpt} shows that 7B parameter models can match or exceed the performance of 70B monolithic models on knowledge-intensive tasks, with achieving 64.1\% accuracy on TruthfulQA \cite{lin2021truthfulqa} compared to 59.3\% for GPT-3 \cite{brown2020language} despite being 25$\times$ smaller.
+For example, WebGPT \cite{nakano2021webgpt} shows that 7B parameter models can match or outperform 70B monolithic models on knowledge-intensive tasks, while achieving 64.1\% accuracy on TruthfulQA \cite{lin2021truthfulqa} compared to 59.3\% for GPT-3 \cite{brown2020language} despite being 25$\times$ smaller.